Inmate dies, 2 officers injured in Ohio prison altercation

 ORIENT, Ohio (AP) - An inmate died in his cell at an Ohio prison after becoming combative and injuring two guards, officials said.

-According to the Ohio Department of Rehabilitation and Correction, Michael McDaniel, 55, struggled as the guards, who were both women, tried to remove him from his cell at the Correctional Reception Center in Orient on Saturday.
+According to the Ohio Department of Rehabilitation and Correction, Michael McDaniel, 55, struggled as the guards tried to remove him from his cell at the Correctional Reception Center in Orient on Saturday.

 The inmate declined medical attention, according to officials, but later collapsed.
 He was taken to a hospital, where he was pronounced dead.